 Can I also export the data collected by Microsoft?

 Absolutely.
-You can either set up another export directly out of MDE or use Canary Exporter to export Microsoft telemetry from Red Canary that has been ingested and standardized into your SIEM, long-term storage, or other processing pipeline.
+You can either set up another export directly out of MDE or use Canary Exporter to export Microsoft telemetry from Red Canary that has been ingested and standardized into your SIEM, long-term storage, or another processing pipeline.
 Learn more about exporting telemetry from Red Canary.